 In addition, various mental health outreach programs and other school-related activities help ensure students are achieving proper balance and wellness in their lives.

 The Medical Student Research Office has limited funding to help students present their original research at national conferences.
 Funding will be assessed on a one-on-one basis and an application will be required.
-Please contact Rene Galindo, M.D., Ph.D., directly for more information.
+Please contact Rene Galindo, M.D., Ph.D. at firstname.lastname@example.org for more information.